 One day, Amelia and I made a large labyrinth which we invited anyone walking along the beach to follow through, taking a stone to leave in the centre.
 A labyrinth is different from a maze in that you don’t hit dead ends and have to retrace your steps to find the right way – there is only one trail to the centre, albeit very much longer than it at first appears!

-On the other side, I painted the paper with acrylic paints before cutting them out, gluing and decorating with a simple ribbon.
-They were big enough for one large piece of chocolate-coated fudge which I also made and decorated with their initials.
+On the other side, I painted the card before cutting them out and gluing.
+They were big enough for one large piece of chocolate-coated fudge (which I also made and decorated).
+I have made over 200 of these little boxes, for both Becky and Rob’s wedding (in 2021) and Suzie and Alfie’s (in 2025).